leonardotoffalini-elte/mosaic-solver/README.md

 The mosaic game is played as follows:

 1. There is a grid of tiles which can be either black (1) or white (0).
-2. Some of the tiles on the grid contain a number which means that the sum of the adjecent black squares to that tile must equal the number inside.
+2. Some of the tiles on the grid contain a number which means that the sum of the adjecent black squares to that tile must equal the number inside. <br />
    ***NOTE:*** Adjecent means up-down, left-right, diagonally and the inside tile too.

 ### Dependencies